Generalized Logit Adjustment: Calibrating Fine-tuned Models by Removing Label Bias in Foundation Models

-Let $\q$ be an arbitrary \textit{probability simplex} over $K$ classes.
-Given the validation data from $\Pt$ or the balanced training data, we can estimate the $\hat{\pi}_p=\log \hat{\q}$ as the constrained optimization problem (proof in Section~\ref{sec:jusifym1}):
+\textbf{Step 1: Estimation of $\pi_p$.} Let $\q$ be an arbitrary \textit{probability simplex} over $K$ classes.
+Given the validation data from $P_t$ or the balanced training data, we can estimate the $\hat{\pi}_p=\log \q^*$ as the constrained optimization problem (proof in Section~\ref{sec:jusifyPi}):

 We constrain the sum of $\q$ to be 1 and ensure that each element is non-negative, guaranteeing that it forms a valid probability distribution.
-We solve the following Lagrangian problem to find optimal $\hat{\q}$:
+We solve the following Lagrangian problem to find optimal $\q^*$:

-We utilize the optimization toolkit Cooper~\cite{gallegoPosada2022cooper} to implement Eq.~\eqref{eq:lagrange}, where $\q$ is initialized as a uniformed distribution,\ie, $\q(y)=\frac{1}{K}$ for all $y\in [K]$.
-We use the standard SGD as the primal and dual optimizers for 2000 steps.